Since 2017

 20. If you have a detachable ring, set it around the layer and continue assembling the cake, alternating layers and cream.

-21. The top layer should be cream, but it's worth saving about 50 grams of it for further leveling.
+21. The top layer should be cream, but it's worth saving about 50 grams of it for further levelling.
 The cake must be covered with plastic wrap and placed in the refrigerator for at least 2 hours.

 22. Fold the cake scraps into a food processor and grind them.